Brief History of our Organisation

 Young Adults (18 - 35 years)

 We are aware that many young people have been infected by contaminated blood and blood products.
 We organise support and information evenings for these members.
-Issues relevant to our younger members are discussed at these evenings.
+Issues relevant to younger members are discussed at these evenings.
 Further information is available from our office.